lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

-Now that we've setup all the validation layers, we move on to extensions.
+Now that we've set up all the validation layers, we move on to extensions.
 We will first create a method that will retrieve all the supported extensions named `getInstanceExtensions`:
 ```java
 public class Instance {
     ...